network-analytics/pmacct-test-automation/tests/401-IPFIXv10-BMP-IPv6-CISCO-MPLS-multiple-sources/README.md

 ### Test execution and results:

 Start traffic reproducer with provided config.
 When finished producing messages, the traffic reproducer will exit automatically (keep_open=false).
-After nfacctd produced to kafka (t=15s), check the following:
+After nfacctd produced to kafka (t=30s), check the following:

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".
 - The nfacctd kafka output messages in topic daisy.bmp need to match with  the json messages in "output-bmp-00.json".
 - The timestamp values will change between runs, with the only exceptions being timestamp_start and timestamp_end, which come from IPFIX fields and will stay the same.
 - Order of the json messages could change (this means you also have to ignore any sequence numbers when comparing the json output!)
 - No ERROR or WARN messages are present in the logfile

-TODO: recreate pcap with bmp+mpls on new lab! (need to add ipv6 exports!)